elatella/deep-prepyto-paper/manuscript.md

 Its use cases are highly diverse and are just starting to reach the scientific community.
 Especially the graphical deep-learning approaches have been quite popular [@doi:10.1056/NEJMra1814259].
 The graphical deep-learning approach is based around learning the description of the common attributes of a group or subset of a universe of objects [@doi:10.1017/S026988899700101X].

-But also the field of cryo electron microscopy has recently recognized the benefits of machine/deep-learning approaches [@doi:10.1093/jmicro/dfz036].
+Describe the typical make up of a deeplearning approach But also the field of cryo electron microscopy has recently recognized the benefits of machine/deep-learning approaches [@doi:10.1093/jmicro/dfz036].

 The method of cryo-electron tomography (ET) utilises a series of tilted two-dimensional (2D) images to reconstruct a three-dimensional (3D) image of the imaged sample [@doi:10.1042/BCJ20200715].